AI Agent Hallucinations — The Business Risk Nobody Talks About

 Traditional defenses do not catch this because the malicious instructions are embedded in data, not prompts.
 Standard input filtering misses them because they look like normal email content.
 The agent's own reasoning chain produces the hallucinated command.

-There is a commercial pressure that makes agent hallucinations worse than they need to be.
 Users prefer confident wrong answers over uncertain correct ones.
+We see this across every deployment.
 Agent platforms optimize for user satisfaction, which rewards confidence.
 "I do not know" gets low user ratings even when it is the honest answer.

 A confident wrong answer creates liability.
 The agent told the customer the wrong refund amount.
 The customer acted on it.
 Now you have a dispute.
-Agents that say "I do not know" require human escalation paths.
+Agents that say "I do not know" require human escalation paths, and that is harder to build than it sounds.

 Any serious agent evaluation must include the question: what does this agent do when it is uncertain?
 The best agents do not just act.
 They know when to escalate.

 The stakes of a hallucination depend entirely on what the agent can do.
-Every additional tool an agent can call is an additional hallucination blast radius.
+Roughly 30% of the hallucinations we documented across client deployments involved tool misuse — the agent called the wrong function or sent to the wrong channel.
+Every additional tool is an additional hallucination blast radius.

 Email agents send emails based on hallucinated facts about the customer, the product, or the transaction.
 They respond to phishing emails that have been injected with prompt commands.
 The damage: incorrect commitments to customers, response to attacker-initiated injection.